ronh991/glTF-Blender-IO-MSFS/README.md

  ![Edit Preferences - Enable](misc/Install/Enable_checkbox_addon.png)

-## How to Install the ASOBO Blender msfs exporter by Copy/Paste to AppData
+## How to Install the ASOBO Blender msfs exporter by Copy/Paste to AppData (not preferred method)

 1. Close Blender if you have it open.

 2. Go to the Releases section of the https://github.com/ronh991/glTF-Blender-IO-MSFS/releases repository.
-Then download the zip file `io_scene_gltf2_msfs_for36.zip` for Blender 3.6.x or the pre-release version `io_scene_gltf2_msfs_for40.zip` for Blender 4.0.x.
+Then download the zip file `io_scene_gltf2_msfs_for36.zip` for Blender 3.6.x or the pre-release version `io_scene_gltf2_msfs_for42to45.zip` for Blender 4.2.x LTS and 4.5 LTS RC.

 3. Decompress the contents of the file to a temporary location.